Adventure is a State of Mind

 Additional Considerations

-While you are checking on visa requirements, also check the requirements regarding passport expiration dates.
-Some countries will not even let you in to visit for a day if your passport is less that six months from its expiration date.
+While you’re checking on visa requirements, also check the requirements regarding passport expiration dates.
+Some countries will not even let you in to visit for a day if your passport is less than six months from its expiration date.

 Changes Coming Soon

-If you subscribe to my weekly newsletter (yes, this is a shameless promotional comment!), you already know that there is a new visa-like requirement for traveling to many countries in Europe from the U.S. and Canada and other previously “visa-exempt countries.”
+If you subscribe to my weekly newsletter (yes, this is a shameless promotional comment!), you already know there is a new visa-like requirement for traveling to many countries in Europe from the U.S., Canada, and other previously “visa-exempt countries.”

 How organized are you when it comes to paperwork?
 Do you need to create a system to help you keep track of your travel paperwork?
 What can you do to make sure you obtain the needed documents by the date you need them as well as to keep track of them when traveling?
 To read more about managing the documents you need when traveling internationally, make sure to check out Part Two of this post.